Table Of Contents

-What Is the Statute of Limitations for Sexual Assault?
+- What Is the Statute of Limitations for Sexual Assault in Michigan?

-sexually abused woman staring out of foggy window - What are the Statute of Limitations for Sexual Assault
+- What Is the Statute of Limitations for Sexual Assault in Illinois?

 Sexual assault is a serious crime that can leave victims with long-lasting emotional trauma.
 As difficult as it may be to ask for help after going through this kind of experience, victims should also beware that waiting too long may cause them to miss the deadline set by the statute of limitations.
 Failure to comply will eliminate your right to file a civil lawsuit against the perpetrator.